Excalium-OG/DeckForge/replit.md

 ### Core Game Mechanics
 - **Pack System**: Three pack types (Normal, Booster, Booster+).
 Users can claim a free Normal Pack every 8 hours or purchase packs with credits.
 Packs have a 30-item inventory limit, and Booster Packs apply rarity multipliers.
-- **Card System**: Seven-tier rarity system (Common to Mythic) with configurable weighted drop rates per guild.
+- **Card System**: Seven-tier rarity system (Common to Mythic) with configurable weighted drop rates per deck.
 Cards are instance-based (UUID) and sorted by rarity then alphabetically.
 Cards can be designated as mergeable with configurable max merge levels.
+- **Drop Rate System**: Drop rates are managed at the deck level by deck creators only (via web portal).
+All servers that adopt a deck share the same drop rates.
+The `!viewdroprates` command shows the deck's current rates.
 - **Card Merge System**: Progressive card upgrading through merge operations.
 Mergeable cards can be combined (2 cards of same type and level → 1 card of next level).
 Features include:
   - **Perk Selection**: On first merge (level 0→1), players select a characteristic to boost from available merge perks
   - **Perk Locking**: Selected perk is locked for all future merges of that card instance.
 Cards with different locked perks cannot be merged together, preserving distinct progression paths.